alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/wizard.md

 {%info%}
 For more informations on the wizard implementation, you have information on the git project [alien4cloud-wizard](https://github.com/alien4cloud/alien4cloud-wizard/tree/3.0.x/alien4cloud-wizard-ui).
+Under the hood, The wizard part of this app is driven by a state machine.
+Have a look to [Application Wizard Module](https://github.com/alien4cloud/alien4cloud-wizard/blob/3.0.x/alien4cloud-wizard-ui/projects/wizard4cloud-ui/src/app/features/application-wizard/readme.md) readme for more details.
 {%endinfo%}